elotroalex/chiens/_texts/translation.md

 - {:.sp} Second Voice of Temptation.

 - {:.pr.i} Ha, ha, ha.
 Words, nothing but words—not only three; a thousand words, Toussaint ...
 My dear friend, do you want money?
 Titles?
 Land?
-Would you like to be field marshall?
+Would you like to be Field Marshall?
 Grandee of Spain?
 King ... that's it ... you will be King ...
 I swear you will be King.

 ---